Potassium is one of the most abundant minerals in the human body. It is a naturally occurring mineral that our bodies require to function properly.

 If you do not get enough potassium in your diet, you may experience muscle spasms, headache, and dehydration since the flow of communication throughout the body is slowed or blocked.

 In addition, potassium is used in the breakdown of carbohydrates, control of electrical activity of the heart, and the maintenance of the acid-base balance.

 When someone has a potassium deficiency, they may experience weakness or fatigue, muscle cramps or spasms, digestive issues, irregular heartbeat, circulatory problems and numbness, difficulty breathing, and changes in mood.
 Dehydration can exacerbate these symptoms.

 Foods high in potassium are easily found at the local supermarket.
-Bananas are usually the most commonly known source.
-Since banana can range in size it can be difficult to determine how much potassium in a banana.
+Bananas are usually the most generally known source.
+Since bananas can range in size it can be difficult to determine how much potassium in a banana.
 However, it’s safe to estimate that a medium sized banana will contain around 422 milligrams of potassium.

 FOODS LOW IN POTASSIUM

 If you are monitoring your potassium intake, you may need to look out for foods low in potassium from this list.
 Some vegetables that are known to contain only small amounts of potassium are alfalfa sprouts, asparagus, broccoli, cabbage, carrots, cauliflower, celery and corn.